open-eid/CDOC2/cdoc2-system-docs/docs/02_protocol_and_cryptography_spec/ch02_encryption_schemes.md

 ## Introduction

 This section discusses encryption schemes, which are supported by CDOC2 system.
 The purpose of the section is to familiarize the reader with basic principles of encryption schemes and to specify, how the cryptographic primitives and other functions are used to compose CDOC2 encryption schemes.
-However, in this section, encryption schemes are presented in abstract form and they are missing some details.
+However, in this section, encryption schemes are presented in abstract form, and they are missing some details.
 For example, iteration count of PBKDF2 function is not defined here and additional arguments for the HKDF functions are not defined in this section.
 Such implementation details are specified in [Cryptographic protocol details](ch05_cryptographic_details.md).

 Encryption schemes are presented in an abstract form, where Sender wants to send a message `M` (payload of the CDOC2 Container) to total of `l` Recipients (`Recipient_1`, `Recipient_2`, ... `Recipient_l`) and Recipients are all similar, in a sense that they all have similar RSA key pairs or that they all have established a password with Sender.
 In the actual CDOC2 system, Sender may mix different kind of Recipients and different encryption schemes may be concurrently used in the same CDOC2 Container.
 In that sense, encryption schemes defined in this section are not comparable to use-cases, which describe interaction details of user and CDOC2 system software components.
 Use-cases are discussed in section [Client Application use cases](../01_use_case_model/ch03_use_cases.md).